-7.2 Summarise the key provisions and applicable procedures affecting the recognition and enforcement of arbitration awards.
+7.2 Summarise the key provisions and applicable procedures affecting the recognition and enforcement of

-Considering that Mozambique has acceded to the 1958 New York Convention, Mozambican courts are to give effect prima facie to an arbitration agreement and award rendered in other signatory to the New York Convention.
-Where the arbitral award was not granted by another contracting state, to be enforceable it must have previously been reviewed and confirmed by Mozambique's Supreme Court (see question 7.1).
+Considering that Mozambique has acceded to the 1958 New York Convention, Mozambican courts are to give effect prima facie to an arbitration agreement and award rendered in another signatory country to the New York Convention.
+To be enforceable, foreign arbitral awards must have previously been reviewed and confirmed by Mozambique's Supreme Court.
+Under domestic law, the grounds for refusing the enforcement of an arbitral award are the same as those foreseen for the enforcement of court decisions, which are wider than those of the New York Convention (see question 7.1).